 About regional blocks

 On the day of your surgery, your anesthesiologist (doctor who specializes in anesthesia) may recommend that you have a regional block.
-Depending on your needs, medical history, and the type of surgery you’re having, they may recommend one or more of the regional blocks below.
+Depending on your needs, medical history, and the type of surgery you’re having, they may recommend 1 or more of the regional blocks below:

 - A thoracic paravertebral nerve block (TPVB) numbs the nerves in your chest area.
 It can help with pain after surgery in your breast or chest wall.